Sunlight doesn’t just “age” skin.

 It alters the systems that maintain it.

-Collagen doesn’t disappear randomly, it’s broken down, mis-signalled, and rebuilt under stress.
+Collagen is broken down, mis-signalled, and rebuilt under stress.
 And much of that process begins with something as routine as unprotected daily light exposure.

 To understand photoaging properly, you have to look beneath the surface at oxidative stress, cellular signalling, and the enzymes that quietly reshape your skin’s architecture over time.